482-Visa-Tax-Return

 4. Other tests to determine your non-resident status.

-In this case, you only need to declare income derived in Australia plus any income earned from employment or services performed overseas while you are a temporary resident of Australia.
-All other foreign income and capital gains would not need to be declared.
-However kindly note the tax rates on a 482 Visa TR would need to be then considered to be as a non-resident.
+In this case, you only need to declare income derived in Australia.
+You also need to declare any income earned from employment or services performed overseas while you are a temporary resident of Australia.
+You do not need to declare any other foreign income or capital gains.
+However, please note one important point.
+For a 482 Visa TR, you would then need to consider the tax rates as a non-resident.

-We have prepared many resident and non-resident tax returns and given the complexity involved regarding the residency on a 482 VISA tax return, it is best to get professional help to prepare such tax returns.
-Whatever your situation may be, we are here to assist and help get your tax return completed.
+We have prepared many resident and non-resident tax returns.
+Determining residency for a 482 VISA tax return is complex.
+That is why we strongly recommend seeking professional help to prepare these returns.
+Whatever your situation, we are here to assist you.
+We can help complete your tax return.